In Depth (which means it gets a little long and very twisted around the original premise)

 To their credit, the teaching did standardize the Mass.
 Where all sorts of variations had been introduced, including reports of entire sit down meals, as were described in various parts of the New Testament has having been a bad idea even in the First Century.
 Now, with the this edict, the ceremony of the Eucharist was essentially the same world wide as other branches of the faith, such as the Eastern Church (see link to the OCA.org, on the you know where it is), followed suit in their own time and manner.
 Even the Protestants realized they needed to reign in some of their more wayward brethren.

 Now, having said that about the various Christian groups in Europe and elsewhere in the world, the teachings of the Apostles using symbolism didn't stop anybody who wanted to show their devotion from letting their own blood through practices of walking around whipping themselves with various devices, as seen by the flagellants during the plague, all the way up to being crucified to, in some cases of each, their own death.
-Supposedly the extreme mortification of the flesh would free up the spirit to be more open to the message of the Spirit.
+Supposedly the extreme mortification of the flesh would free up the spirit to be more open to the message of the Spirit, see encyclopedia article below.
 And we'll come back to that in a moment in some rather different circumstances.

 To take a step to the East you run into something like the Gadhi Mai festival in Bara, Nepal.
 Where the two week festival includes two days of sacrifice.
 Every five years for the last 260 years, something on the order of five million worshipers with over 300,000 animals sacrificed by decapitation by sword, including thousands of large animals like water buffaloes, to offer their blood to the goddess.
 (See links on THAT page for more.)